 Activity Marks Exhibition of work done by the students during the internship programme.
-Seeking reactions of students, headmasters/ principals/ cooperating teachers 10 and supervisors with respect to the school environment.
-Interaction with head teacher, management, teachers and non-teaching staff 10 for preparation of a report on school environment.
+Seeking reactions of students, headmasters/ principals/ cooperatingteachers and supervisors with respect to the school environment.
+10 Interaction with head teacher, management, teachers and non- 10 teachingstaff for preparation of a report on school environment.
 (Physical, psychosocial, and sustainability issues).
 Type of materials to be developed for students.
 Analyze quality and 10 prepare a suggestive report.
-Conduct a programme in school with/in association of local workmen in 10 school activities.
+Conduct a programme in school with/in association of local workmen in school activities.
+10

 POs/COs PO1 PO2 PO3 PO4 PSO1 PSO2 PSO3 PSO4

 CO1 2 3 3 3 3 3 3 3

-CO2 = 1 2 3 - 1 2 2
+CO2 - 1 2 3 - 1 2 2

-CO3 = 2 3 3 1 1 3 2
+CO3 - 2 3 3 1 1 3 2

-CO4 = 2 3 3 1 1 2 1
+CO4 - 2 3 3 1 1 2 1